omnilaboratory/OBAndroid/README.md

 2. Testnet: address starting with 'm' or 'n'
 3. Regtest: address starting with 'm' or 'n'

-BECH32 addresses(pubkey hash or script hash starting with `bc1` on mainnet, `tb1` on testnet) are not supported by the Omnilayer, and sending omni assets to BECH32 addresses will result in permanent fund loss.
+BECH32 addresses(pubkey hash or script hash starting with `bc1` on mainnet, `tb1` on testnet) are not supported by the Omnilayer[OmniBOLT 2](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-02-peer-protocol.md#omni-addresses), and sending omni assets to BECH32 addresses will result in permanent fund loss.
 OBAndroid protects users from such dangerous operations.

 Bitcoin transactions support all legal BTC receiving addresses, including bech32 (starting with bc) addresses.